njnmco/posledniy/README.md

 **BSD**

-This was designed to be a drop-in library for other extensions - if you are interested in bundling zasnut with your extension, please pay special attention to the 3rd clause of the BSD license.
+This was designed to be a drop-in library for other extensions - if you are interested in bundling posledniy with your extension, please pay special attention to the 3rd clause of the BSD license.

 Other licenses may be granted on request.

 ## Chrome Store

-Zasnut is available on the [Chrome Web Store](http://zasnut.xyz) for "Google Trusted Testers" only, for their convenience.
+Zasnut is available on the [Chrome Web Store](http://posledniy.xyz) for "Google Trusted Testers" only, for their convenience.

 If you would like access, please establish a human relationship with me.
 Alternatively,